thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 ### Option A: Using Calamares Installer (Graphical)

-1. Boot from the NixOS installation media (**25.05 "Warbler"**).
+1. Boot from the **NixOS 25.05 "Warbler"** installation media.
-2. Open the Calamares installer via the "Install System" icon.
+2. Launch the Calamares installer ("Install System" icon).
 3. Follow initial setup steps (language, location, keyboard).
-4. In the partitioning section:
+4. In the **partitioning section**:
-    - Select **Manual partitioning** for precise control.
+    - Select **Manual partitioning**.
-    - **Do NOT format or delete** `nvme0n1p1` through `nvme0n1p5` if preserving Windows.
+    - **Do NOT format or delete** `nvme0n1p1` through `nvme0n1p5` (your Windows partitions).
-    - Delete existing Linux partitions (e.g., Fedora’s) to free up space.
+    - Delete any existing Linux partitions to free up space.
-    - Create new NixOS partitions in the freed space:
+    - Create your new NixOS partitions:
-      - If needed, a separate `/boot` partition (ext4, \~512MB).
+      - An optional `/boot` partition (ext4, \~512MB).
-      - A **swap partition** (recommended: 32GB for the H7606WI’s 32GB RAM to handle memory-intensive tasks like video editing or 3D rendering).
-Note that full hibernation may be unreliable on this model due to firmware limitations; prioritize suspend-to-idle.
+      - A **swap partition** (recommended: 32GB for 32GB RAM).
+Note that full hibernation may be unreliable on this model; prioritize suspend-to-idle.
       - A root partition (`/`) using the remaining space (recommended: BTRFS or ext4).
-      - **Important for BTRFS**: Calamares formats BTRFS but does not create subvolumes.
-It's highly recommended to perform a manual installation if you prefer BTRFS subvolumes from the start, or follow the post-installation steps below to set them up.
+      - **Important for BTRFS**: Calamares formats BTRFS but doesn't create subvolumes.
+For a fully optimized BTRFS setup with subvolumes, a manual installation is recommended, or follow the post-installation steps below.
     - Mount `nvme0n1p1` (your existing EFI partition) at `/boot/efi` but **do NOT format it**.
-5. Continue with the installer:
-    - Create your user account.
-    - Set passwords.
-    - Review and confirm settings.
+5. Continue the installer, create your user account, set passwords, and confirm settings.
-6. Complete installation and reboot.
+6. Complete the installation and reboot.

 ### Post-Installation BTRFS Setup (Calamares)

-Calamares installs directly to the BTRFS root (`subvolid=0`) and doesn’t create separate subvolumes for `/home` or `/nix`.
-To leverage BTRFS features like snapshots more effectively, you can set up subvolumes manually.
-This process involves moving existing data, so ensure you have a backup if this is a critical system.
+Calamares installs directly to the BTRFS root (`subvolid=0`).
+To benefit from BTRFS features like snapshots, you can manually create subvolumes after installation.
+This involves moving data, so ensure you have backups.

 1. Boot into your new NixOS system.

-2. Create subvolumes and move data (this process takes time and disk space):
+2. Create subvolumes and move data (this can take time and disk space):

     ```bash
     # Login as root or use sudo